Political Financing Handbook for Registered Parties and Chief Agents (EC 20231) – June 2019

 A demand loan is a loan with no specific payment deadline.
 It is due whenever the lender demands to be repaid.
 It is recommended that the written loan agreement for a demand loan include a maximum term for the repayment.

-Overdraft and line of credit
+Overdraft protection and line of credit

-- the maximum amount used
+- the amount of the loan

 - the name and address of the financial institution